 Dec 10, 2021: Moved the Fujifilm X-T4 and the Canon EOS Rebel SL3 to Notable Mentions and named the Fujifilm X-S10 as the 'Best Camera For Vlogging' due to its portability and affordable price.
 Added the Panasonic LUMIX G100 to Notable Mentions.

-Our recommendations above are what we think are currently the best cameras for most people to buy, according to their needs.
+Our recommendations above are what we think are currently the best cameras for YouTube vlogging for most people to buy, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you would like to choose for yourself, here's the list of all our reviews for cameras.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.